All articles

 There is no single right answer, but there is a useful decision framework based on where your business is today.

 If you are just starting out and shipping fewer than 100 orders per month, start with Leopards or Trax.
 Both offer easy account setup, accessible APIs, and solid coverage without requiring volume commitments.
-Leopards gives you wider city reach; Trax gives you faster COD payout.
+Leopards gives you wider city reach; Trax is generally reported as giving you a faster COD payout — confirm current terms with each courier directly rather than assuming.

 If you are at 300 to 1,000 orders per month, build a two-courier strategy.
 Leopards plus Trax covers most cases — Leopards for volume and coverage, Trax for urban D2C orders and payout speed.
 Add TCS for any orders going to rural or Tier 3 destinations where Leopards coverage is thin.